sangshuduo/douban-on-right-click/README.md

 # douban-on-right-click
-Search Hightlighted Text on Douban with right click
+Search Highlighted Text on Douban with right click